-Emission reductions from domestic business operations (Reviewing targets)
+Reviewing emission reduction targets from domestic business operations 2030 target

-2030 target

-- Participating industries incessantly review their targets.
-Industries are reviewing their targets at a higher pace, with 13 industries announcing revisions in the FY 2021 FU survey and 25 industries, in the current FU. - This is evidence of the business community's will to contribute to achievement of the Government's 2030 target to reduce emissions by 46%.
+- 9 industries have reviewed their targets in fiscal 2022 FU. - This is evidence of the business community's will to contribute to achievement of the Government's target to reduce emissions by 46%.